 Trout bait can be used at any time and in any type of water whether that be in clear water or dirty water, or even in very cold water.

-I have read some articles that say that natural bait works better than imitation baits or other baits in the high muddy water because the trout can not see other non-natural baits in the muddy water, but that they can pick up on the scent of the natural bait easily.
-I say this is a load of crap!
+I have read some articles that say that natural bait works better than imitation baits or that natural baits work better in high muddy water because the trout can pick up on the scent of the natural bait easily.

 The Best Trout Bait Is The Worm

-The worm is likely the best and most well-known trout bait there is but not all worms are good for trout.
+The worm is likely the best and most well-known trout bait there is but there are times when worms do not work as well as other baits.

 Worms enter the rivers after rains or during the night time by crawling along the ground or just under the ground and falling off the bank into the river.